AntonC9018/Dungeon-Hopper-Docs/docs/action.md

 There will be plenty of predefined handlers, but these are in fact just normal chain handlers that work with events.
 You can write ones yourself easily.

-The result of this is that the actions resulting in no avail for the player, e.g. attacking empty space, won't be executed, while for non-player entities this must be foreseen.
+The repercussions of this design is that the actions resulting in no avail, e.g. attacking empty space, must be foreseen and prevented manually for both player and non-player entities.

 Both of these algorithms also save the action that was relevant and set success to true.
 See Structure.